 FC Bayern fell 2-1 to Borussia Mönchengladbach on Saturday afternoon.
 Bayern were dominant and created a number of chances in the first half but failed to reward themselves.
-Ivan Perišić put them ahead after half-time, but Gladbach's Ramy Bensebaini leveled the scores on the hour and converted a penalty in the closing stages.
+Ivan Perišić put them ahead after half-time, but Gladbach's Ramy Bensebaini levelled the scores on the hour and converted a penalty in the closing stages.

 The Bavarians started with Manuel Neuer in goal and Joshua Kimmich, Jérôme Boateng, David Alaba and Alphonso Davies in a back four.
 Leon Goretzka, Thiago and Corentin Tolisso featured in midfield, with Kingsley Coman and Thomas Müller out wide and striker Robert Lewandowski up front.
 Tolisso had to be replaced with a knock to his thigh midway through the first half, Ivan Perišić coming on and taking Müller's position, with the latter moving deeper.
 Javi Martínez took over from Boateng in the second half.